-$\checkmark$ A Chicago basketball player's picture is on cereal boxes, T-shirts, and television ads in South Carolina.
+A Chicago basketball player's picture is on nationally distributed cereal boxes, T-shirts, and television ads in South Carolina.
 The celebrity does not have nexus with South Carolina.

-$\checkmark$ A Tennessee country singer's music is played on South Carolina radio stations and a California actor's movies are played in South Carolina theaters.
+✓ A Tennessee country singer's music is played on South Carolina radio stations and a California actor's movies are played in South Carolina theaters.
 The singer and the actor do not have nexus with South Carolina.
-However, a singer who comes to South Carolina for a live performance has income tax nexus with South Carolina and is subject to tax on the earnings from the performance.
+However, a singer who comes to South Carolina for a live performance or actor who comes to South Carolina to film a movie has income tax nexus with South Carolina.